ScreenSkills Training Passport FAQs

 Image: Keagan Henman on Unsplash

-The Passport is being introduced as a pilot to simplify and standardise the on-boarding process for production staff and freelancers as they move between companies and productions.
+The Passport was introduced to simplify and standardise the on-boarding process for production staff and freelancers as they move between companies and productions.

-ScreenSkills has partnered with BBC Studios, ITV Studios and Sky to develop the pilot, and has consulted with Pact during the process.
+ScreenSkills partnered with BBC Studios, ITV Studios and Sky to develop the pilot, consulting with Pact during the process.
+After the success of the pilot, it is expanding to include new partners, including BBC Public Service.

 Who has to do the training?